-For Kathryn, the student-led nature of home education meant she could develop an independent approach to learning early on: “I was shortlisted for the Wicked Young Writer’s Award in 2012, I’ve done sponsored swims for Sport Relief and I volunteer at my local library.
+For Kathryn, the student-led nature of home education meant she developed an independent approach to learning early on.
+“I was shortlisted for the Wicked Young Writer’s Award in 2012, I’ve done sponsored swims for Sport Relief and I volunteer at my local library.
 You sometimes have to go out and hunt for the opportunities, but that’s no bad thing as it has made me more independent.”

 And what about her social life?
 Kathryn explains that “without any of the peer pressure often experienced in schools, I have grown in confidence since I was home educated.

 “I think that being home schooled has given me more confidence to talk to new people as you sort of have to when you’re at home.”